U.S. Route 1/9 Truck: History

 What is now US 1/9 Truck between Newark and Jersey City was originally chartered as part of Ferry Road by the New Jersey Colonial legislature in 1765.
 The road stretched from Newark to Jersey City along Ferry Street, US 1/9 Truck, Communipaw Avenue, and Grand Street.
 The Passaic and Hackensack Ferry and Road Company took over maintenance in 1828, followed by the Newark Plank Road and Ferry in 1849 (not to be confused with the similarly named Newark Plank Road).
 Though the company's contract was to be extended for 50 years in 1900, this was overturned by the Supreme Court of New Jersey.

-In 1913 the road west of Lincoln Park became the first segment of the Lincoln Highway.
+In 1913, the road west of Lincoln Park became the first segment of the Lincoln Highway.
 The current route of US 1/9 Truck was designated to be an extension of Route 1 in 1922, a route that was to run from Trenton to Jersey City.

-When the U.S. Highway System was established in 1926, the current truck route became a part of the US 1/9 concurrency.
+When the U.S. Numbered Highway System was established in 1926, the current truck route became a part of the US 1/9 concurrency.
 A year later, in the 1927 New Jersey state highway renumbering, Route 25 was designated to run along the entire length of the route along with US 1/9 as part of its journey from the Benjamin Franklin Bridge in Camden to the Holland Tunnel in Jersey City, while Route 1 was also designated along the portion north of Communipaw Avenue in Jersey City as a part of its routing from Bayonne to Rockleigh.

 Following the opening of the Pulaski Skyway in 1932, US 1/9 and Route 25 were moved to the new bridge.
 After trucks were banned from the Pulaski Skyway in 1934, the portion of Route 25 between Newark and Route 1 was designated as Route 25T.
 In the 1953 New Jersey state highway renumbering, US 1/9 Truck was designated to replace all of Route 25T as well as the portion of Route 1 between Route 25T and the Tonnele Circle.